SeaRoll/zumi/README.md

 # Features

 - **Server**: A simple HTTP server with routing and middleware support.
+Also supports OpenAPI generation through `go:generate`.
 - **Database**: A database abstraction layer using `pgx` for PostgreSQL.
 - **Queue**: A message queue implementation using NATS for pub/sub messaging.
 - **Cache**: A caching layer using `valkey` for fast key-value storage, with optional support for sentinel & pubsub messaging.